jonvallet/cv/README.md

 In Mettle I am part of the Fincrime department as Backend Software Developer.
-The key services I work on are Event Monitoring System, responsible for feeding with all the information the Fincrime analytics.
+The key services I work on are Event Monitoring System, responsible for feeding with all the information the for fincrime analytics team.
 Real time payment authorizations, where we have to approve/decline payments in less than 40 ms for card payments.
 In life screening of business and customers against multiple external services.